Olympus E-M5 vs Sony A6000

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Olympus OM-D E-M5 and Sony Alpha A6000 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the A6000 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the E-M5 does not offer wifi capability.
+In contrast, the E-M5 does not provide wifi capability.

 Both the E-M5 and the A6000 have been discontinued, but can regularly be found used on eBay.
 The E-M5 was replaced by the Olympus E-M5 II, while the A6000 was followed by the Sony A6300.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Sony websites.